Gloria De Piero facts for kids

 ||||||||||||||||||

-Gloria De Piero (born 21 December 1972) is a British broadcaster and former politician, who served as Member of Parliament (MP) for Ashfield from 2010 to 2019.
+Gloria De Piero (born 21 December 1972) is a British broadcaster and former Labour Party politician who served as Member of Parliament (MP) for Ashfield from 2010 to 2019.

 Early life

-She attended Yorkshire Martyrs Catholic College where she obtained five GCSEs, and Bradford College where she gained two D A Levels.
+De Piero attended Yorkshire Martyrs Catholic College where she obtained five GCSEs, and Bradford College where she gained two D A-levels.
 During her youth, De Piero was a member of Socialist Organiser, and joined the Labour Party's student wing Labour Students at the age of 18.
 De Piero then studied sociology at the University of Central England (now Birmingham City University) and the University of Westminster, graduating with a first.
 She was involved in the Labour Students' campaign in 1996–1997 as one of its national officers based in London.
-After the 1997 general election which resulted in the Labour Party winning in a landslide, De Piero applied for several government positions including as a special adviser, parliamentary researcher, and at left-wing think tanks but failed to gain employment.
+Following the 1997 general election which resulted in the Labour Party winning in a landslide, De Piero applied for several government positions including as a special adviser, parliamentary researcher, and at left-wing think tanks, but failed to gain employment.

 Media career